FyisFe/dsp-milkyway-tool/README.md

 A Python tool for downloading and parsing Dyson Sphere Program Milky Way server data.

+> Don’t blame me for the code smells and duplicates — it’s pure vibe coding, and hey, it works.
+> i18n still pending, so enjoy the Mandarin-English fusion for now

 ## Features

 - Download Milky Way statistics (total players, generation capacity, Dyson spheres, etc.)